xeruvimov/jproblem/README.md

 What? : Test JProblem

-Why? : I whant to show how to use JProblem
+Why? : I want to show how to use JProblem

 Long description : Use it field to provide long description of error, may be you will need to write some context or anything else